Operation Black Buck: Vulcan bombers

 The Vulcan was the last of the British V bombers in operational use for bombing, but by March 1982 there were only three squadrons remaining, Nos.
 44, 50 and 101 Squadrons RAF.
 All three were scheduled to be disbanded by 1 July 1982.
 They were based at RAF Waddington in the UK and assigned to North Atlantic Treaty Organization (NATO) for nuclear operations; neither aerial refuelling nor conventional bombing had been practised for several years.
 A request from Rear Admiral Sandy Woodward, the commander of the British aircraft carrier group heading south, on 11 April for recommendations for targets to attack in the Falkland Islands led to reconsideration of the possibility of attacks using Vulcans.
 Options for attacks on airfields and ports on the Argentine mainland were discarded as politically provocative and unlikely to produce worthwhile results.
-The Chief of the Air Staff, Air Chief Marshal Sir Michael Beetham argued that the Vulcan threat would cause the Argentinians to retain fighters in the north of Argentina.
+The Chief of the Air Staff, Air Chief Marshal Sir Michael Beetham argued that the Vulcan threat would cause the Argentines to retain fighters in the north of Argentina.

 Thinking coalesced on a raid on Port Stanley Airport.
-Whether it was worth the effort was debated.
+Whether it would be worth the effort was debated.
 Beetham initially proposed an attack in which a single Vulcan would drop seven 1000 lb bombs.
 This light bomb load would keep the refuelling requirements down to a minimum.
 However, tests conducted at the Garvie Island bombing range indicated that seven bombs would not be enough, but a full load of twenty-one would have a 90 per cent probability of putting one crater in the runway, with a 75 per cent chance of two craters.
 An attack was also expected to do damage to the dispersal areas and aircraft parked nearby.
 To minimise the danger from anti-aircraft guns and surface-to-air missiles, the raids would be carried out at night, preferably in bad weather.
 Damage to the surrounding area, possibly including parked aircraft, would make the raid worthwhile.
 While the Chiefs of Staff Committee were convinced that the operation was feasible and stood a good chance of success, the civilians at the Ministry of Defence were not so certain, and there were political implications to using the base at Ascension for offensive purposes, as Wideawake was technically a USAF base.
 The United States Department of State was consulted, and affirmed that it had no objection.
 Authority to proceed with the operation, codenamed Black Buck, was given by the War Cabinet on 27 April.